This post contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 Make sure you have the right number of shapes.
 You should have one for each coaster.
 When you are ready to work on your next coaster, just highlight the shape and move it into your workspace on your canvas.

-To duplicate your shape: click on the shape (in my case, a square) in design space and then right-click and choose duplicate.
+To duplicate your shape: click on the shape (in my case, a square) in Cricut Design Space and then right-click and choose duplicate.
 Do this for as many coasters as you plan on making.

 Repeat the process for each coaster you are making.